For all your bail answers, follow our guide below:

 - Where the accused failed to appear in court, a warrant of arrest will be issued.

-- The person that made payment of the bail money should keep the original receipt in safe keeping and when the trial has been finalised, collect the amount paid by presenting the original receipt to the clerk of the court.
+- The person that made payment of the bail money should keep the original receipt in safe keeping and when the trial has been finalised, collect the amount paid by presenting the original receipt to the clerk of the court and his/her identity document/passport.

 - legal representation;